skrysmanski/devlog/content/articles/kubernetes/resources/pods.md

 > [!NOTE]
 > Except for educational purposes, you will never create pods directly - instead you will use [deployments](deployments.md).

+**Internal DNS name**: `<pod-ip-address>.<namespace>.pod.cluster.local` (not really useful because you need the pod's ip)

 **Official documentation:** <https://kubernetes.io/docs/concepts/workloads/pods/>

+## The Word "Pod"

+For those whose primary language isn't English, the word "pod" may be confusing.

+The word "pod" in this context means "a group of fish" - or "a group of whales" - extending Docker's whale analogy where a whale is a container.

 ## Containers

-In its simplest form, a pod contains just one container.
+In its simplest/most common form, a pod contains just one container.

 It is, however, possible to have *multiple* containers within a single pod.
 These containers will then all run on the same machine.